codesandbox/codesandbox-client/packages/sandpack/README.md

 > It would be really cool if we would have more libraries that uses this library as a basis.
 Like `vue-sandpack` and `angular-sandpack`.
 Or even a library that just exposes components that use `sandpack`.

-## Manager Arguments

-You can instantiate a manager by giving these arguments.

 ### SandboxInfo Argument

 The second argument in the constructor of `Manager` is all sandbox info.
 It has this structure: